-Asphalt mixture is the essential asphalt road construction material.
-The Group is committed to the development of asphalt-related business along the supply chain with an aim to broaden income sources and raise profits.
-To leverage the synergies of local expertise, the Group has been seeking potential strategic partners to develop the production and sale of asphalt mixtures business.
+Asphalt mixture, the vital material for asphalt road construction, holds great importance for the Group.
+With a strong emphasis on diversifying income sources and increasing profits, the Group is dedicated to the development of asphalt-related businesses along the supply chain.
+To harness the power of local expertise and maximize synergies, the Group actively seeks potential strategic partners to collaborate on the production and sale of asphalt mixtures.
+By forging these strategic alliances, the Group aims to create a robust and thriving asphalt mixture business.